 About Ann L Horgas

 Dr. Horgas conducts research on pain and aging.
 She has been funded by NIA to study cognitive interventions for older adults (ACTIVE Trial) and by NINR to investigate pain in nursing home residents with dementia.
-Currently, she is funded by the Florida Department of Health to conduct an analytic trial to reduce pain and behavioral expressions in older adults with dementia.

 Dr. Horgas received her BS in Nursing, MS in Adult Health Nursing and PhD in Human Development and Family Studies from The Pennsylvania State University.
 She completed a Post-doctoral Fellowship in Gerontology and Geriatrics at the Free University of Berlin.